sifu442/sql/readme.md

 ```
 Here's the breakdown of the top data analyst jobs in 2023:

-— **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000,
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000,
 indicating significant salary potential in the field.
-— **Diverse Employers:** Companies tike SmartAsset, Meta, and AT&T are among those
+- **Diverse Employers:** Companies tike SmartAsset, Meta, and AT&T are among those
 offering high salaries, showing a broad interest across different industries.
-— **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 # What I Learned

 Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:
 - **Complex Query Crafting:** Mastered the art of advanced SQL, merging tables tike a pro and
-wielding WITH clauses for ninja—levet temp table maneuvers.
+wielding WITH clauses for ninja-levet temp table maneuvers.
-- **Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data—summarizing sidekicks.
+- **Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
-- **Analytical Wizardry:** Leveled up my real—world puzzle—solving skills, turning questions into actionable, insightful SQL queries.
+- **Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.